reload/action-phpcs/README.md

 # Prerequisites
 * Composer install has been executed
 * Phpcs is install by composer and available in the composer config bin-dir
-* The code styles used by phpcs are installed and confgured in phpcs.xml
+* The code styles used by phpcs are installed and confgured in the .phpcs.xml

 # Usage
 Add a workflow step with the action: